zencart/documentation/content/user/payment/square_payments_form.md

 **NOTE:** Square has officially retired this method of payment.
 Please use the [Square Web Payments](/user/payment/square/) module instead.

-This module will cease to work in July 2022.
+This module will cease to work in late 2022.

 It was included in Zen Cart 1.5.5 through 1.5.7.